RIOT-OS/RIOT/doc/memos/rdm4.md

 ## Terminology
 This memo uses the following terminology and acronyms:

-- embUnit: a unittest framework for C that is used by RIOT to write unittests
+- embUnit: a unittest framework for C that is used by RIOT to write unittests.
-- pexpect: a python library to interact with the stdio of command-line application
+- pexpect: a python library to interact with the stdio of command-line application.
-- CI
+- CI system: CI = Continuous Intergration, platform for automated building and testing of provided changes.

 ## 1. Introduction
 At the moment of writing there are two strategies for testing: providing a